 Thousands of Florida residents are still facing hard economic times.
 For many of them, bankruptcy offers a legitimate, effective way to eliminate debt and get a fresh start.
-In 2010 alone, 110,304 Floridians sought protection in bankruptcy court, making Florida 13 th in the nation for per capita bankruptcy filings.
+In 2010 alone, 110,304 Floridians sought protection in bankruptcy court.
+This made Florida 13 th in the nation for per capita bankruptcy filings.

 Know the Warning Signs

 The most important, and perhaps most obvious, indicator that it may be time to start considering bankruptcy is insolvency.
 Do you owe more than you own?
 As your debt load sinks deeper into the red, bankruptcy almost always becomes a more attractive option.

 A high debt burden alone, however, may not be enough to necessitate bankruptcy.
 Look at what types of debt you have.
 Certain obligations, such as student loans, are not discharged in bankruptcy.
 Thus, a heavy student loan burden may not be a good reason to pursue bankruptcy.
 On the other hand, some types of debt are nearly impossible to catch up on without filing for bankruptcy.
 For example, because of particularly high interest rates, large credit card debts are difficult to confront without the help of a bankruptcy court.

 If you have tried to reduce your debt through legitimate alternative debt management strategies with minimal success, it may also be a sign bankruptcy is right for you.
 So-called “debt settlement” and “foreclosure rescue” scams have proliferated in the wake of the Great Recession, so you should exercise caution in pursuing any alternative debt relief options.
 Steer clear of anyone who charges an upfront fee and only deal with an established credit counseling organization.
 If credit counseling has failed and efforts to negotiate directly with creditors have also been unproductive, bankruptcy may be the next logical step.